rolsen/ljswitchboard-project_manager/README.md

 # Project Set-Up/Getting Started

 1. Install Project Building Dependencies
  Set-up Node, git, and some other things on your computer.
 LJ-ers, check out the QMS-xxx~new computer for details.
 Others, feel free to email us and we can make a public document.
-The first few following steps are windows only.
+After the first step, the next few steps are windows only.
+    1. All Operating Systems.
+Download and install the appropriate version of the [LJM library](https://labjack.com/support/software/installers/ljm) from LabJack's website using the appropriate installer for your system.
-    1. **(windows)** Install windows-build-tools using npm.
+    2. **(windows)** Install windows-build-tools using npm.
 After installing node.js open a new Powershell window as an admin user (windows key, type powershell, right click, run as admin) and then run the following command:
     ```bash
     > npm install -g windows-build-tools
     ```
-    2. **(windows)** Install node-gyp.
+    3. **(windows)** Install node-gyp.
 Do this in a command prompt window (windows key, type cmd) with standard user permissions, not admin.
     ```bash
     > npm install -g node-gyp
     ```
-    3. **(windows)** Configure msvs version
+    4. **(windows)** Configure msvs version
     ```bash
     > npm config set msvs_version 2015
     ```
-    4. **(windows)** Configure it globally
+    5. **(windows)** Configure it globally
     ```bash
     > npm config set msvs_version 2015 --global
     ```